Mashed potatoes are the ultimate in comfort food, and these red-skinned garlicky gems boast a secret ingredient for the silkiest of textures.

-These garlic red skin mashed potatoes are inspired by my best fluffy mashed potatoes.
-We're leaving the skins on for texture and spicing it up with a punch of garlic.
+These garlic mashed potatoes are inspired by my best make-ahead mashed potatoes with cream cheese.
+We're leaving the red skins on for texture and spicing them up with garlic.

 - Cream cheese is my secret for silky mashed potatoes every time.
 These potatoes can be made ahead of time, and the cream cheese will prevent them from drying out when reheated.

-- Garlic cloves - Smashed whole cloves infuse the cream with wonderful garlic flavor without overpowering the potatoes with bits of garlic.
+- Garlic cloves are smashed to infuse the cream with a wonderful garlic flavor without being overpowering.

 Please see the recipe card for complete instructions and ingredient amounts.

-- Meanwhile, add the cream, butter, and garlic cloves to a small saucepan.
-Warm over low heat to melt the butter and infuse the cream with the garlic.
-(Image 2)
+Step 2: Meanwhile, add the cream, butter, and garlic cloves to a small saucepan.
+Warm over low heat to melt the butter, and infuse the cream with the garlic.

-- Using a potato ricer, rice the potatoes into the pan.
+Step 3: After draining the potatoes, add the cream cheese to the same pan.
+Using a potato ricer, rice the potatoes into the pan.
 The heat from the potatoes will soften the cream cheese.
-(Image 4)

 Note: The ricer will catch a lot of the skins from the potatoes.
 You can discard or add them back to the potatoes, depending on personal preference.

-- Pour the warm cream mixture over the potatoes, straining out the garlic.
-Stir until the potatoes, cream, and cream cheese are fully combined.
+Step 4: Pour the warm cream mixture over the potatoes, straining out the garlic.
+Stir until the ingredients are fully combined.
 Season with salt and pepper and adjust to taste.

-NOTE: For more intense garlic flavor, chop/mash the garlic and add back to the riced potatoes.
+Note: For a more intense garlic flavor, chop/mash the garlic and add it back to the riced potatoes.
+Roasted garlic is also a great addition.

 Red potatoes are lower in starch and have a smooth and creamy consistency, making them perfect for mashing.